tdicola/balena_logging_sensors_3/index.md

 # Logging Data With Balena Pt.
 3: Multi-Device Sensor Dashboard

 This is the third and final part in a series that dives into logging sensor data with embedded Linux, containers, and Balena's platform.
 The [first part](https://github.com/tdicola/balena_logging_sensors_pt_1/blob/master/index.md) was a deep dive into how sensors can be read by embedded Linux, and the [second part](https://github.com/tdicola/balena_logging_sensors_pt_2/blob/master/index.md) explored how to collect and graph sensor data with a TIG stack of services.
-This third part builds on the first and second parts to explore building a multi-device Balena application.
-You'll learn how to write an application that logs data to a central TIG stack from multiple devices with their own sensors.
-This project is an excellent blueprint for building your own complex multi-device applications with Balena's platform.
+This third part builds on the first and second parts to explore building a multi-device Balena application that logs sensor data from different devices.

 # Hardware and Setup